 3. Changes in gene expression

-The binding of an adhesion protein to its ligand is able to change the gene expression (Figure 7).
+The binding of an adhesion protein to its ligand can to change gene expression (Figure 7).
 Many cytosolic proteins can interact with the intracellular domains of adhesion molecules.
-These proteins, which are intermediaries between the adhesion molecules and the cytoskeleton, can enter the cell nucleus and behave as transcription factors or modulate the activity of transcription factors, changing the expression of some genes.
+These proteins, which are intermediaries between adhesion molecules and the cytoskeleton, can enter the cell nucleus and behave as transcription factors or modulate the activity of transcription factors, changing the expression of some genes.
 They have amino acid sequences that are recognized by importins and exportins.
-Importins and exportins take proteins into the nucleus or out of the nucleus, respectively, by interacting with the nuclear pore complexes.
-However, when the intermediary proteins are attached to the cytosolic domain of the adhesion molecules, the recognition amino acid sequences are hidden.
+Importins and exportins carry proteins into the nucleus or outside the nucleus, respectively, by interacting with the nuclear pore complexes.
+However, when intermediary proteins bind to the cytosolic domain of adhesion molecules, recognition amino acid sequences are hidden.

 JAB is a protein that can be found either anchored to the cytosolic domain of integrins or in the nucleus (Figure 7).
 The location of JAB depends on whether integrins are bound to its ligand or not.
 Inside the nucleus, JAB activates c-jun transcription factors, which promote gene expression. β-catenin can be linked to the cytosolic domain of E-cadherins (Figure 7). β-catenin can enter the nucleus where it gets associated with LEF-1 leading to the expression of some genes.
 It seems that the number of β-catenin linked to E-cadherins does not depend on the binding state of E-cadherins, but on the amount of E-cadherins located in the membrane, which in turn depends on the general level of adhesiveness and the state of differentiation of the cell.
 A large amount of E-cadherin molecules in the plasma membrane indicates that the cell is strongly attached, and a high amount of the total cellular β-catenin is linked to them, i.e., in the cytoplasm.
 Thus, less β-catenin is left to enter the nucleus.
 ZO-1 is a protein that can be associated with tight junctions.
 It can be released from tight junctions and transferred to the nucleus.
 Inside the nucleus, it affects the expression of certain genes, which seems to be necessary for the reorganization and differentiation of epithelia.

 Adhesion molecules and their associated proteins can influence some cellular signaling pathways.
 Cadherins themselves can interact with the extracellular domains of growth factor receptors. β-catenin, protein associated to the cytosolic domain of cadherins, is also regulated by the Wnt signaling pathway (Figure 8).
 Wnt affects the proliferation, differentiation and homeostasis of cells by activating Frizzled and LRP receptors.
-Wnt intracellular signaling needs β-catenin for changing gene expression.
-Activation of Frizzlet and LRP by Wnt prevents phosphorylation of β-catenin so that β-catenin is not degraded.
+Wnt intracellular signaling needs β-catenin to change gene expression.
+Activation of Frizzled and LRP by Wnt prevents phosphorylation of β-catenin so that β-catenin does not degrade.
 However,β-catenin availability depends on the number of cadherins.
 In this way, adhesion and Wnt influence each other through β-catenin.

 4. Cell cycle

 Progress through the different phases of the cell cycle affects cell adhesion and adhesion affects the way the cell cycle progresses.
-For example, the binding of integrins to their ligands is required for many cells to move forward from phase G1 to phase S. The attachment of integrins activates intracellular signals that synergistically cooperate with growth factors to promote the cell cycle.
-On the other hand, the adhesion of the cadherins inhibits the advance of cells to the next phase.
+For example, the binding of integrins to their ligands is necesary for many cells to progress from G1 phase to S phase.
+The binding of integrins activates intracellular signals that synergistically cooperate with growth factors to promote the cell cycle.
+On the other hand, the adhesion of the cadherins inhibits the progress of cells to the next phase.
 In cancer cells, adhesion signaling pathways affecting the cell cycle are inhibited.

-Phe binding of integrins to their ligands causes activate intracellular molecules that eventually promote cyclin D synthesis and stability, which is needed for the activity of the cyclin-dependent kinase found at the core of the molecular machinery that allow the progression of the cell cycle forward to phase S. In the case of cadherins, when they are linked to other cadherings of neighboring cells, they also bind α- and β-catenins to their cytosolic domains, which in turn bind actin filaments.
-When the extracellular domain of cadherins are not linked to other cadhering, β-catenins are released and can travel to the nucleus, as describe above.
-In the nucleus, they promote the expression of cyclin D and of other proteins that stimulate proliferation.
+The binding of integrins to their ligands causes the activation of intracellular molecules that eventually promote the synthesis and stability ofcyclin D, which is needed for the activity of the cyclin-dependent kinase found in the core of the molecular machinery that allow the progression of the cell cycle forward to phase S. In the case of cadherins, when they are linked to other cadherins of neighboring cells, they also bind α- and β-catenins to their cytosolic domains, which in turn bind actin filaments.
+When the extracellular domain of cadherins are not linked to other cadhering, β-catenins are released and can travel to the nucleus, as described above.
+In the nucleus, they promote the expression of cyclin D and other proteins that stimulate proliferation.
 Integrin and cadherin molecular pathways do not work independently.
 For example, the integrin pathway activates Src protein, which increases cadherin internalization and degradation.

-During mitosis, many cells lose adhesion and become rounded, but cytokinesis and starting the phase G1 require cells to be attached again.
-At the beginning of mitosis, many proteins that interact with the cytosolic domains of the adhesion proteins are phosphorylated, which contributes to decrease the cell adhesion.
+During mitosis, many cells lose adhesion and become rounded, but cytokinesis and the onset of the phase G1 require cells to be attached again.
+At the beginning of mitosis, many proteins that interact with the cytosolic domains of adhesion proteins are phosphorylated, which contributes to decrease the cell adhesion.
 These phosphorylated proteins move to other parts of the cell, where they perform functions related to mitosis.
-Cytokinesis requires the action of integrins because if they are inactivated the separation of the daughter cells does not occur.
+Cytokinesis requires the action of integrins because if they are inactivated there is no the separation of the daughter cells.
 Both cadherins and integrins have been involved in settling the position of the cytokinesis furrow that ultimately separates the two cells.
 They are also involved in asymmetric divisions (when the two daughter cells are not equal).